 Las Vegas is home to some of the best steakhouses in the world.
 Almost every major Las Vegas Casino, Hotel or Resort has a steakhouse (or many steakhouses).
 World renown Chefs, such as José Andrés, Jean-Georges Vongerichten, Michael Mina, Emeril Lagasse, and Wolfgang Puck each have made their mark on the Las Vegas Steakhouse.
 We at Party Pantheon love steak and feel that eating steaks in Las Vegas is one of the highlights of each and every trip.
-We recommend that you splurge and experience an excellent meal on your visit to Sin City.
+We recommend that you splurge and experience an excellent meal on your visit to Sin City, these Steakhouse are not Outback!
 Below, we have compiled our list of the Top 10 Las Vegas Steakhouses.
 And if you are still having problems finding a steakhouse in Las Vegas reference our handy Las Vegas Steakhouse list.
 We recommend making reservations for your party well before arrival to these fine establishments.

 10. The Steakhouse - Circus Circus Las Vegas is getting quite long in the tooth at this point it its history and its not known for its epicurean delights.
 But, believe it or not, The Steakhouse (creative name huh?) at Circus Circus is well known as a authentic quality must visit steakhouse on the Las Vegas strip.
 Why you ask?
 It is known for its quality steaks, classic steakhouse fare, masculine decor and affordable prices.
 It's menu hits all the marks: NY Strip, Porterhouse, Bone in Ribeye and the Filet Mignon.
 Steaks are even aged onsite in a dry aging room.
 If you want a quality steak that is not horrible on your pocketbook this is your place.